blasterpal/matterhorn/features/0002-links_changes.md

 Overall, merge the best of syntax from Inclusions and Links together into set of configurations.
 Inclusions should be available via an `includable?` method on the set member.

-SetMember should have an Association class that inherits from it.
-Associations logic should be moved there to make adding links for things like paging/filters more accessible.
+SetMember should have an Relation class that inherits from it.
+Relations logic should be moved there to make adding links for things like paging/filters more accessible.

 - [x] **If possible, get rid of the thread variable**.
 - [x] **association class changes**.